Portal512/PortalOS/README.md

 # PortalOS
-An OS based on Linux kernel.
+A open source OS based on Linux kernel.